andreassommer/mmtools/README.md

 ### Documentation

-Documentation is provided inside the code and thus available using Matlab's help system via `help` and `doc`.
-See, e.g., `help olGetOption`.
+For details, see, `help olGetOption`.

 ### Example